All users can view and edit the Selection Plan feed.

 - ordering library

-If one of the above is missing, a selection plan cannot be saved.
+When any one of the above is missing, a selection plan cannot be saved.

 - Click in the stub of the Selection Plan tab to expand it.
 Once expanded, select the frequency of the plan's run (weekly, bi-weekly, monthly), and the purchase day, on which the plan will run (any day of the week).
 On the selected day, the plan runs at midnight.